vanwagonet/stencil/README.md

 to enable templates to run in an environment with asynchronous I/O, such as [node](http://nodejs.org), as well as in the browser.

-If ([ejs](https://github.com/visionmedia/ejs)) suites your needs, you should probably use that as it is better tested and is liekly more robust.
-However, stencil includes a few things that ejs does't in a stable release.
+If [ejs](https://github.com/visionmedia/ejs) suites your needs, you should probably use that as it is better tested and is likely more robust.
+However, stencil includes a few things that ejs does't yet.

 ## Features